TheClassicTechno/TheClassicTechno/README.md

 - 🌱 I love building up skills, whether it's in coding, math, chess, or poker.
 - 💞️ I love to collaborate on cool programming projects! :))
 - 🌟 Fun fact: I have a passion for fruits (not related to Passionfruit by Drake)
 ## Biography
-Hi!
-My name is Juli and I'm a Stanford CS (AI Track) and Mathematics junior with both experiences and interests in software, quant trading, and AI research, especially focusing on Python, Java, and C++.
-I'm passionate about applying software, ai, and math to solve problems in both technology and financial markets:) In my free time, I love to do hackathons, piano covers and composing, EDM music production, poker, chess, and hiking:) Prev @ Uber, Google, Apple, Stanford + Harvard Research Labs, former classical pianist.
+I'm a Stanford CS (AI Track) and Mathematics junior with both experiences and interests in software, quant trading, and AI research, especially focusing on Python, Java, and C++.
+I'm passionate about applying software, ai, and math to solve problems in both technology and financial markets:) Prev @ Uber, Google, Apple, Stanford + Harvard Research Labs, former classical pianist.
 Contact: julih (stanford email)

 <!---